 - All GymCert courses will need to be completed on a computer as it will not run properly on a mobile device.

-- Log on with your GymCert username (email) and password. (left upper corner of the GymCert Home Page)
+- Log on using a Computer (PC) or MAC only at www.GymCert.com with your GymCert username (email) and password.
+DO NOT use a cell phone or tablet. (right upper corner of the GymCert Home Page)

 - Find the course listed in the center of the page and the Start Course button.